Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

     mach mochitest --setenv=XPCOM_MEM_LOG_CLASSES=MyClass [options]

-For getting allocation stacks in automation, you can add the appropriate `--setenv` options to the test configurations for the platforms you\'re interested in.
+For getting allocation stacks in automation, you can add the appropriate `--setenv` options to the test configurations for the platforms you're interested in.
 Those configurations are located in `testing/mozharness/configs/`.
-The most likely configs you\'ll want to modify are listed below:
+The most likely configs you'll want to modify are listed below:

 -   Linux: `unittests/linux_unittest.py`